Coupling Challenges & the Evolution

 This need to establish and maintain shaft alignment, even after a coupling has been dissembled and reassembled again, has led to the increased use of expanding sleeve bolts.
 Since expanding sleeve bolts expand into the bore, they can ensure a truly fitted bolt and a far more even load distribution.
 This eliminates movement and slippage, so that shaft alignment should automatically be re-established once the expanding sleeve bolts are reinstalled.

-“The expanding sleeve bolt has probably been the biggest single advance in accuracy over the past 30 years,” says Steve Brown, Global Product Manager – Expansion Bolts, Nord-Lock.
-“They offer many pros and little in the way of cons – ease of installation, accuracy of fit, ease of removal, regaining of alignment and with correctly prepared holes, regaining of concentricity and re-usability.”
+“The expanding sleeve bolt has probably been the biggest single advance in accuracy over the past 30 years,” says Steve Brown, Global Product Manager – Expansion Bolts, Nord-Lock Group.
+“They offer many pros and little in the way of cons – ease of installation, the accuracy of fit, ease of removal, regaining of alignment and with correctly prepared holes, regaining of concentricity and re-usability.”

 A key factor driving the development of bolted couplings has been the evolution in engineering analysis.
 “70-80 years ago, couplings and bolts were over-engineered and bigger than they needed to be, as engineers erred on the side of caution,” says Walsh.
 “It was a situation that existed in many industries because the ability to do sophisticated calculations and simulations was not available.”

-Now many OEMs have the ability to test the affects of temperature, different materials and operation conditions using computer modelling and simulations.
+Now many OEMs have the ability to test the effects of temperature, different materials and operation conditions using computer modeling and simulations.
 Due to the complexity of rotating couplings, the finite element method (FEM) is becoming increasingly common for identifying weak points and torque tolerance of specific installations.
 Shear tests have also been used successfully to demonstrate the physical limitations of different bolting solutions.

 “There is still scope for further analysis and it would be helpful to see exactly how the newer design of bolts with expanding sleeves compare to the older bolts when it comes to transmitting higher torque,” adds Walsh.
 “Having a full FE analysis could be a significant advantage since it shows the potential for reducing the number of bolts and size of the coupling, particularly in industries such as wind turbines, where they tend to avoid bolted couplings due to space restrictions.”